UCL/research-computing-with-cpp/session02/02ClassTemplates.md

 * typedef is just an alias
 * using nested typedef, must be qualified by class name
-* can also refer to a real variable, so not just an alias
+* can also refer to a real variable

 [TemplateClassTutorial]: http://www.cplusplus.com/doc/tutorial/templates/ 'Template Class Tutorial'
 [ITK]: http://www.itk.org